 Families With Kids

 Families with children are welcome at the Samhuinn Fire Festival at parental discretion.
-Please familiarise yourself with the Accessibility section above and How To Watch section below before deciding whether or not you feel the event will be appropriate and enjoyable for your litle ones.
-We are also hosting a Family Samhuinn event on the afternoon of Saturday 29th October which is specially created and run for the younger members of our community and their grown-ups.
+Please familiarise yourself with the Accessibility section above and How To Watch section below before deciding whether or not you feel the event will be appropriate and enjoyable for your little ones.
+We are also hosting a Family Samhuinn event on the afternoon of Sunday 29th October which is specially created and run for the younger members of our community and their grown-ups.

 How To Watch